 The V10 does have swivel steering, so it is very maneuverable.

 It also cleans in very close to the walls of a room or along other edges.

-This model has an impressively long reach, but couldn't quite make it underneath our entire simulated sofa, stopping about 4" short.
+Lastly, we assessed how easy it was to clean under furniture.
+The V10 has an impressively long reach but couldn't quite make it underneath our entire simulated sofa, stopping about 4" short.
 This put the V10 in the second tier of products for this test, as the top models reached the full 37" without issue.

 For the remaining 15% of the total score for each product, we resumed our cleaning tests and scored each stick vacuum on how well it could clean the carpet — both low-pile and medium-pile.
 We used the same sets of sample debris as in our hard surface testing: rice, oats, flour, cereal, and pet hair.
 The V10 put down another impressive performance, though it didn't quite get off to a perfect start in our rice collection test.
 We noticed that it would fling the rice around a bit.
 The suction is powerful enough that it impedes moving the vacuum around easily when on the maximum setting.
 However, the V10 redeemed itself in our flour test, easily cleaning up all of the flour and giving one of the best showings we have seen to date.
 If you require more performance, a different kind of vacuum could be in order.

 It delivered another exceptional performance when tasked with picking up oats, doing a fantastic job on fluffier carpet and a solid one on the low-pile carpet.
 It also did exceptionally well at picking up pet hair, matching the performance of a full-sized upright vacuum.
 The V10 finished out with a solid showing at collecting cereal, its score only slightly hurt by its tendency to push the Cheerios around for a while before actually collecting them.